michigan-traffic-lab/TeraSim/README.md

 ./install.sh
 ```

-## Running the Simulation
+## Usage

 #### Set up Redis
-Set up a redis server to store data for co-simulation and leave it running it in the background.
+Set up a Redis server to store data for co-simulation and leave it running in the background.

 ```
 redis-server